BrianDouglasIE/BrianDouglasIE.github.io/posts/draw-pixel-art-on-canvas.md

----
-title: Prevent pixel art blur on canvas
+Prevent pixel art blur on canvas
-tags: [js, canvas]
-date: 15/10/2024
+15/10/2024
+js,canvas
 ---

 Nobody wants to see blurry pixel art rendered in a game.
 So let's investigate